Ketoisc/Connect-Four/README.md

 # Connect-Four
-A functional, terminal-based version of Connect Four for two players.
+A functional, replayable and terminal-based version of Connect Four for two players.